Periventricular Leukomalacia (PVL) and Birth Injury

 What Is Periventricular Leukomalacia (PVL)?

-Periventricular leukomalacia (PVL) is a type of brain damage that leads to the development of cerebral palsy, epilepsy, developmental delays, intellectual impairment and visual disturbances.
+Periventricular leukomalacia (PVL) is a type of brain damage that leads to the development of cerebral palsy, epilepsy, developmental delays, learning disabilities, and visual disturbances.
 Specifically, PVL refers to white matter brain injury, characterized by softening or necrosis (death) of white matter near the lateral ventricles, which are located in the top section of the brain and provide pathways for cerebral spinal fluid.
 White matter helps transmit messages throughout the largest part of the brain.
 When the white matter tissue softens and dies, cysts filled with fluid may be left behind.
 Lack of oxygen (hypoxia), and too little blood (ischemia) to the brain are the main causes PVL injuries.
-PVL can develop prenatally, due to poor prenatal care; it can develop during birth due to birth injuries such as trauma, hypoxia and ischemia; and it can occur after birth, due to hypoxia / ischemia.
+PVL can develop prenatally, due to poor prenatal care; it can develop during birth due to birth injuries such as trauma, hypoxia and ischemia; and it can occur after birth, due to hypoxia/ischemia.

 How Do You Pronounce Periventricular Leukomalacia?